lukashonok/football-events-pet/README.md

 ```
 - [ ] All event data is permanently stored and retrievable
 - [x] Relevant statistics are calculated and maintained for both event types
-- [ ] Clients receive information about all events in real-time
+- [x] Clients receive information about all events in real-time
 - [ ] Data integrity is maintained at all times
 - [ ] Historical data is preserved and accessible
 - [ ] System can handle high volume of events

 ### Client communication requirements
-- [ ] All clients receive event notifications
+- [x] All clients receive event notifications
-- [ ] Information is delivered in a timely manner
+- [x] Information is delivered in a timely manner
-- [ ] Communication is reliable and consistent
+- [x] Communication is reliable and consistent

 ### Recruitment requirements
-- [ ] The solution should be provided as a GitHub repository with at least three meaningful commits
+- [x] The solution should be provided as a GitHub repository with at least three meaningful commits (repo is public)
-- [ x ] Some kind of abstraction is allowed to demonstrate the solution over a fully functioning application
+- [x] Some kind of abstraction is allowed to demonstrate the solution over a fully functioning application (EventNotifierInterface for notifications, BaseEvent for events)
-- [ ] Try to devote no more than 3 hours to solving the problem - anything you don't have time to do can be written as a plan for further action
+- [x] Try to devote no more than 3 hours to solving the problem - anything you don't have time to do can be written as a plan for further action (you can check by commits)
-- [ ] Try not to use AI tools.
-If you do - write down how you use it.
+- [x] Try not to use AI tools.
+If you do - write down how you use it. (only for generating comments)

 ## Requirements